Security Pattern – Container Orchestration

 Isolating Compromised Containers

-For any Application Containers suspected of compromise or breach the following containment measures can be taken
+For Application Containers suspected of compromise or breach, the following containment measures can be taken:

-3. Application Container cluster is scaled down to zero by Container Orchestration services to prevent similar containers from being compromised.
+- Scale down the Application Container cluster to zero using Container Orchestration services to prevent similar containers from being compromised.

 Additional Notes